-Clients turn to Julie for her advice on the crucial day-to-day issues faced by local governments and her expertise in land use and zoning litigation.
+Clients turn to Julie for her advice on the crucial day-to-day issues faced by local governments and her expertise in social media and land use matters.

 Julie focuses her practice on local government and land use matters, counseling clients on elections, FOIA, open meetings, ethics, and social media issues.
 She regularly attends board and commission meetings on behalf of the firm’s government clients.
 She has prepared and updated numerous personnel policies to address employee electronic communications and social media, and has been actively advising clients on how to address new laws relating to concealed carry and medical marijuana.
 She has experience negotiating annexation and development agreements, drafting zoning and other development regulations, and negotiating economic development projects.
 She also represents clients in land use disputes in state and federal courts.

-Julie currently serves as Village Attorney for the Villages of Gilberts, Lindenhurst, and Wadsworth, and counsel to the Glencoe Police Pension Board and Library Integrated Network Consortium.
+Julie currently serves as Village Attorney for the Villages of Gilberts, Lindenhurst, Wadsworth, and Herrick and counsel to the Glencoe Police Pension Board and Library Integrated Network Consortium.

 Julie is co-chair of Ancel Glink's land use practice.
 She is editor of Ancel Glink Today, an e-newsletter distributed to firm clients twice each month.
 Julie is also the author of the local government blog, Municipal Minute and social media blog, Strategically Social.

 Prior to her law career, Julie served for eight years in the United States Army, Military Intelligence Branch, as a Korean cryptologic-linguist.

 - Prepare administrative policies relating to FOIA, social media, electronic communications, medical marijuana, concealed carry, other personnel issues, and the conduct of zoning hearings

 - Comprehensive rewirte of zoning, subdivision, sign, and other development regulations